siderakb/key-switches.pretty/README.md

 | SW_MX_Kailh_Choc_V1V2_THT_Hybrid            | ![](https://i.imgur.com/1l7HB0J.png) |
 | SW_MX_LowProfile_Kailh_Choc_V1V2_THT_Hybrid | ![](https://i.imgur.com/9mmCyuX.jpg) |

+> Preview images are for reference only and may not be updated with the footprints.

 ## License

 This library is released under the [MIT License](/LICENSE).